 It’s essential to have a plan to quit.
 I smoked 40 cigarettes per day for many years.
 In today’s terms, that is a weekly cost of €150.
 For many smokers, they are smoking their mortgage money.
 Heavy smokers will sacrifice almost anything to pay for their smoking habit.

 I found nicotine replacement chewing gum essential in the armoury of ‘smoke-bashing’.
 At the time of my giving up, this gum wasn’t available for medical card holders.
-I therefore spent many thousands of punts – yes, you heard right: literally thousands! – to try and quit, even in Australia.
-Fortunately, almost immediately, I cut my smoking in half.
+I therefore spent many thousands of euros – yes, you heard right: literally thousands! – to try and quit.
+Fortunately, almost immediately, I cut my smoking in half; for me, the gum was invaluable as a deterrent to smoking a lot of the time.
 This was the beginning of quitting altogether.

 Another hint is to keep a record of your smoking every day.
 If I smoked 20 cigarettes on say, 1 July, I would aim to smoke 16 on 2 July.
 If I didn’t succeed in reducing by four cigarettes as planned, but reduced by two cigarettes, I considered that progress.
 Ridding yourself of your cigarette addiction is a work in progress.
+Some days, you will not smoke at all, while other days, you will waver and flop.
 Every day, mark in on your calendar the number of cigarettes you smoked that day, and put the calendar in a place you’ll see it every day.
 This way you can chart your progress on a weekly or monthly basis.
+Take a daily log of how many cigarettes you smoked that day, and keep trying to reduce the number.

 It’s a very difficult thing to do, but the good news is that many millions of people have done it!
 Don’t lose heart.
 For most smokers, giving up cigarettes takes a while.
 My father gave up smoking 60 cigarettes per day overnight, but that’s fairly rare.
-For most of us, it’s a longer process.
+Most people can’t do this - nor could I! - and must keep persevering, even when they are tired of trying.
+As long as you keep going in your efforts, then the victory is on your side.
 Making the decision to quit is half the battle.

 Good luck!